300: No Such Thing As Swimming In The Sky

 We need to be advertising to the aliens that it's all a shithole

-and then they won't want to come here.
+and that they won't want to come here.
+Exactly.

 Heinz's master plan.